A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: GNN-RBN Integration

-The $ <\mbox{Link to PyTorch GNN model}>$ element is an extension of the RBN syntax.
-It contains a link to a PyTorch GNN model, and the specification of a mapping between node attributes and relations at the RBN level and the node input features and edge relations used for message passing at the GNN level.
-The training of the GNN and forward propagations required at inference time are then executed in the original PyTorch implementation.
+The $ <\mbox{Interface to PyTorch GNN model}>$ element is an extension of the RBN syntax.
+It contains a link to a PyTorch GNN model, and the specification of a mapping between node attributes and relations as declared in the RBN model, and the node input features and edge relations used for message passing at the GNN level.
+The training of the GNN and forward and backward propagations required at inference time are then executed in the original PyTorch implementation.
 The interface supports PyTorch models for heterogeneous, multi-relational GNNs, which are often needed inside the rich RBN modeling framework.
-More details of the implementation are described in \cite{primulatool}
+In order to obtain with (\ref{eq:gnn-interface}) the same functionality as with (\ref{eq:targetviacompile}), the interface has to implement the methods that are required for the abstract probability formula class in the \emph{Primula} RBN implementation.
+The most important of these methods just correspond to forward and backward propagation: